-Almost every day, a new study extolling the phenomenal expansion of the interactive digital kiosk in the retail sector and in automated retail industries is released.
+Almost every day, a new study extolling the phenomenal expansion of the kiosk and automated retail industries is released.

 According to a January 2019 report by Grand View Research, the global interactive kiosk market will reach $41.88 billion by 2025, increasing at a compound annual rate of 8.9% from current levels.
 Increased consumption in the retail sector will contribute to this expansion.

-Many merchants are experiencing the benefits of incorporating interactive digital kiosk in retail sector, into their business.
+Many merchants are experiencing the benefits of incorporating kiosks into their business.

 Millennials are devoted online shoppers, but they still seem to crave the rush of physically entering a store, browsing, and selecting the ideal purchase.
 According to Deloitte’s 2018 Millennial Survey, about half of all young people still shop in a physical store at least once a week.
 It’s not just Millennials’ credit cards that are being swiped at checkout counters.
 According to the International Council of Shopping Centers, 93 percent of shoppers visited a brick-and-mortar store during the 2018 holiday shopping season.
 As a result, the potential for using linked services to enhance the shopping experience in physical locations is enormous.